MicrosoftDocs/cpp-docs/docs/mfc/reference/add-idl-mfc-method-wizard.md

 # Add an IDL MFC method

 The Add an IDL MFC Method wizard adds a method to an interface defined in an Interface Definition Library (IDL) in a Microsoft Framework Class (MFC) project.
+To use the IDL MFC method wizard you must be on an MFC Project, ActiveX project or an ATL project that supports MFC.
+If the atl project doesn't support MFC it will just be the IDL Method.
 For example, if you have a Microsoft ActiveX control project, and you open the IDL library, using following procedure you can add the method to interface.
 If the project contains a class associated with the interface, the wizard modifies the class, too.

-**To add a method to your object:**
+**Add a method to your object**

 1. On the View menu, choose **Class View**.